-Defending the DNS Infrastructure
+Defending your DNS Infrastructure

 The DNS (Domain Name System) protocol is a critical part of the Internet’s control plane, providing name resolution functionality and supporting other capabilities that are taken for granted such as load-balancing and internet traffic management.
 The availability of DNS is key for anyone providing services or content across the Internet; if the DNS infrastructure is unavailable or slow, the user experience would be impacted to the point of “no internet service”.